 GROUP #2 = John Stokes and the 1951 Student Strike: John Stokes was the President of the Senior Class at R.R.
-Moton and a co-planner of the 1951 student strike.
+Moton and one of the co-planners of the 1951 student strike.
 He was a leading voice on the strike committee and helped coordinate efforts to maintain the student movement in Farmville.
-He later served as a plaintiff in Brown v.
-Board of Education.
-Following graduation, Mr. Stokes served two years in the U.S. Army, and then attended and graduated from Virginia State University.
+He later served as a plaintiff in Brown v. the Board of Education.
+Following graduation, Mr. Stokes served two years in the U.S. Army and later graduated from Virginia State University.
 He went on to become a teacher and administrator in Baltimore City Public Schools.
 Mr. Stokes has dedicated his retirement to speaking about the Farmville student movement and the subsequent court case that emerged from Prince Edward County.
 This presentation will be given from the former site of the bleachers on the grounds of R.R.
 Moton High School where Barbara Johns first revealed her plan to John Stokes and his sister, Carrie.
 Your group should address his involvement in the student strike as well as the various life experiences that led him to take such bold action.
 In addition to information available online, Students on Strike: Jim Crow, Civil Rights, and Me is Mr. Stokes’ autobiography about his experiences growing up in Prince Edward County.
-He is also featured prominently in two documentary films, Farmville: An American Story & Mr. Stokes’ Mission.
+He is also featured prominently in two documentary films, Farmville: An American Story, and Mr. Stokes’ Mission.

 GROUP #5 = Reverend L. Francis Griffin and the First Baptist Church: Known as the “Fighting Preacher,” Leslie Francis Griffin was the Pastor of Farmville’s First Baptist Church.
 He strongly supported the Moton strike and met with the student leaders in the basement of his church.
 He also helped coordinate their efforts with the NAACP and later became the president of the Farmville chapter of this organization.
 Reverend Griffin became the undisputed leader of the black community as the student strike evolved into a thirteen year struggle for equal education.
 Dr. Martin Luther King Jr. described Griffin "as a giant among men" and "a modern social prophet."
 Prince Edward County Schools were finally forced to reopen on an integrated basis in 1964 as a result of the Supreme Court ruling in Griffin v.
-County School Board of Prince Edward County.
-Rev. Griffin later stated, "I'm certain that by remaining adamant through the long struggle, Prince Edward blacks saved public education in this nation."
+County School Board of Prince Edward County - the plaintiff is this case was Griffin's own son, Skip.
+Reverend Griffin later stated, "I'm certain that by remaining adamant through the long struggle, Prince Edward blacks saved public education in this nation."
 This presentation will be given at Reverend Griffin’s former pulpit – the First Baptist Church on the Main Street of Farmville.
 Your group should address his life and legacy as a civil rights leader, with particular focus on his leadership during the school closures of 1959-64.
 In addition to information available online, They Closed Their Schools by Bob Smith prominently features Reverend Griffin’s story.

-GROUP #6 = NAACP Attorneys Oliver Hill & Spottswood Robinson: Oliver Hill and Spotswood Robinson were passionate civil rights attorneys that built careers battling segregation within their native state of Virginia.
+GROUP #6 = NAACP Attorneys Oliver Hill & Spottswood Robinson: Oliver Hill and Spotswood Robinson were passionate civil rights attorneys who built careers battling segregation within their native state of Virginia.
 As law students at Howard University they had been classmates and colleagues of Thurgood Marshall.
 A month after the initiation of the R.R.
 Moton student strike, Hill and Robinson filed the case of Davis v.
 County School Board of Prince Edward County.
-After defeats in state courts and Federal District Court, they appealed to the U.S. Supreme Court.
+After defeats in various state courts and federal district court, they appealed to the U.S. Supreme Court.
 The case was later consolidated with four other school segregation cases, and it went before the Supreme Court in 1954 as “Brown v. the Board of Education.”
-This presentation will be given in Farmville’s First Baptist Church – the location of mass meetings that were held by the NAACP in order to build community support for the students’ case.
+This presentation will be given in the basement of Farmville’s First Baptist Church – the location of secret meetings between the Moton students, Reverend Griffin, and the two attorneys.
 In addition to discussing the role that Oliver Hill and Spottswood Robinson played in Farmville, your group should address the legal strategy that was devised by the NAACP to use the 14th Amendment to overturn Plessy v.
 Ferguson.
 It is important to note that the initial demand of the Moton students was equality and not integration – the NAACP convinced them that the former was not possible without also insisting upon the latter.
 In addition to information available online, Simple Justice by Richard Kluger has a few chapters dedicated to the Prince Edward case.

 GROUP #9 = The Light of Reconciliation: The school closures in Prince Edward County, Virginia represented the greatest resistance to public school integration in the history of the United States.
 An entire generation of black students were denied education for five years while segregationists established the Prince Edward Academy as a private school for whites.
 Despite the deep scars this inflicted upon the community, many black and white residents have recently sought to reconcile the tragic events of this troubling past.
 For example, R.R.
 Moton High School has been transformed into a civil rights museum that memorializes the student strike and the thirteen year struggle for an equal education; the Farmville Herald that once erupted with segregationist vitriol now editorializes in support of state scholarships for former students impacted by the school closures; the Prince Edward County Board of Supervisors that once closed schools, issued an apology and erected a “Light of Reconciliation” on top of the county court house in 2009.
 This presentation will be given on the very court house grounds where this apology is inscribed on a historic marker (pictured above).
 Your group will be responsible for discussing how the people of Farmville have started to embrace this history and learn lessons from it.
-Your research for this subject will likely be limited to recent newspaper and magazine articles (online and print) published within the last 10 years.
+A central source for your research will be The Road to Reconciliation: A Civil Rights Reparations Story in Prince Edward County, Virginia by Ken Woodley - Mr. Woodley is the former editor of the Farmville Herald who first proposed the concept of the Light of Reconciliation.
 It would also be a good idea to conduct interviews with black and white residents that currently live in the community.
 These community members have likely witnessed these changes, and can offer personal testimony regarding the extent of social progress.